Influenza

-In a typical year, 5–15% of the population contracts influenza.
-There are 3–5 million severe cases annually, with up to 650,000 respiratory-related deaths globally each year.
+In a typical year, five to 15 percent of the population contracts influenza.
+There are 3 to 5 million severe cases annually, with up to 650,000 respiratory-related deaths globally each year.
 Deaths most commonly occur in high-risk groups, including young children, the elderly, and people with chronic health conditions.
-In temperate regions of the world, the number of influenza cases peaks during winter, whereas in the tropics influenza can occur year-round.
-Since the late 1800s, large outbreaks of novel influenza strains that spread globally, called pandemics, have occurred every 10–50 years.
-Five flu pandemics have occurred since 1900: the Spanish flu in 1918–1920, which was the most severe flu pandemic, the Asian flu in 1957, the Hong Kong flu in 1968, the Russian flu in 1977, and the swine flu pandemic in 2009.
+In temperate regions, the number of influenza cases peaks during winter, whereas in the tropics, influenza can occur year-round.
+Since the late 1800s, pandemic outbreaks of novel influenza strains have occurred every 10 to 50 years.
+Five flu pandemics have occurred since 1900: the Spanish flu from 1918 to 1920, which was the most severe; the Asian flu in 1957; the Hong Kong flu in 1968; the Russian flu in 1977; and the swine flu pandemic in 2009.

 Signs and symptoms

-The time between exposure to the virus and development of symptoms, called the incubation period, is 1–4 days, most commonly 1–2 days.
-Many infections, however, are asymptomatic.
-The onset of symptoms is sudden, and initial symptoms are predominately non-specific, including fever, chills, headaches, muscle pain or aching, a feeling of discomfort, loss of appetite, lack of energy/fatigue, and confusion.
-These symptoms are usually accompanied by respiratory symptoms such as a dry cough, sore or dry throat, hoarse voice, and a stuffy or runny nose.
+The symptoms of influenza are similar to those of a cold, although usually more severe and less likely to include a runny nose.
+The time between exposure to the virus and development of symptoms (the incubation period) is one to four days, most commonly one to two days.
+Many infections are asymptomatic.
+The onset of symptoms is sudden, and initial symptoms are predominately non-specific, including fever, chills, headaches, muscle pain, malaise, loss of appetite, lack of energy, and confusion.
+These are usually accompanied by respiratory symptoms such as a dry cough, sore or dry throat, hoarse voice, and a stuffy or runny nose.
 Coughing is the most common symptom.
 Gastrointestinal symptoms may also occur, including nausea, vomiting, diarrhea, and gastroenteritis, especially in children.
-The standard influenza symptoms typically last for 2–8 days.
-A 2021 study suggests influenza can cause long lasting symptoms in a similar way to long COVID.
+The standard influenza symptoms typically last for two to eight days.
+Some studies suggest influenza can cause long-lasting symptoms in a similar way to long COVID.

 Symptomatic infections are usually mild and limited to the upper respiratory tract, but progression to pneumonia is relatively common.
-Pneumonia may be caused by the primary viral infection or by a secondary bacterial infection.
+Pneumonia may be caused by the primary viral infection or a secondary bacterial infection.
 Primary pneumonia is characterized by rapid progression of fever, cough, labored breathing, and low oxygen levels that cause bluish skin.
 It is especially common among those who have an underlying cardiovascular disease such as rheumatic heart disease.
-Secondary pneumonia typically has a period of improvement in symptoms for 1–3 weeks followed by recurrent fever, sputum production, and fluid buildup in the lungs, but can also occur just a few days after influenza symptoms appear.
+Secondary pneumonia typically has a period of improvement in symptoms for one to three weeks followed by recurrent fever, sputum production, and fluid buildup in the lungs, but can also occur just a few days after influenza symptoms appear.
 About a third of primary pneumonia cases are followed by secondary pneumonia, which is most frequently caused by the bacteria Streptococcus pneumoniae and Staphylococcus aureus.

 Virology

 Types of virus

-Influenza viruses comprise four species.
-Each of the four species is the sole member of its own genus, and the four influenza genera comprise four of the seven genera in the family Orthomyxoviridae.
+Influenza viruses comprise four species, each the sole member of its own genus.
+The four influenza genera comprise four of the seven genera in the family Orthomyxoviridae.
 They are: